coldclimate/omnomfrickinnom/content/blog/2021-04-03-saag-peneer.markdown

 tags: ["saag", "paneer", "curry","vegitarian","2021"]
 ---

-A very quick, easy and vegitarian tea, perfect for using a huge bag of spinach that was very heavily discounted.
+A very quick, easy and vegetarian tea, perfect for using a huge bag of spinach that was very heavily discounted.
 Adapted from [the perfect               saag paneer](https://www.theguardian.com/lifeandstyle/wordofmouth/2014/jun/26/how-make-perfect-saag-paneer-vegetarian-indian).
 I added the soft cheese because it was a little dry, a splash of single cream would have been good too.

-Once this starts to cometogether it's pretty quickly o have your rice/plates/etc ready to go.
+Once this starts to come together it's pretty quickly o have your rice/plates/etc ready to go.

 ## You will need